 Prepaid tuition plans are state-sponsored and are generally used to buy credits or units at participating educational institutions.
 Your child might be limited to colleges within your own state when using these credits.
 One notable benefit is the ability to purchase credits at today’s rates, effectively ensuring against tuition increases. - College savings plans

-Depending on your state, you may get tax benefits for contributions to a 529 account, and withdrawals for qualified education expenses are generally not subject to federal tax.
+Depending on your state, you may get state income tax benefits for contributions to a 529 account, and withdrawals for qualified education expenses are generally not subject to federal tax.
 Some states may exempt withdrawals from state taxes, too.
+However, 529 contributions are not eligible for federal tax deductions.

 Certificates of deposit (CDs).

-Once the money is withdrawn, your child can use it for his or her education or another useful purpose.
-One of the perks of a CD is that there aren’t limitations to how you can spend it after the money is withdrawn.
+Once you withdraw the funds from a CD, your child can use it for his or her education or another useful purpose—one of the perks of a CD is that there are no limitations on how you can spend your earnings.

 Brokerage account.